 (HTAFC, ‘Official Player Cards, 2017-18’, 2018)

-- List of further stats can be found HERE.
+- A complete list of further stats can be found HERE.